agilemobiledev/gs-accessing-facebook/README.md

 }
 ```

 Because the application will be accessing Facebook data, `FacebookConfig` is annotated with [`@EnableFacebook`][@EnableFacebook].
 Notice that, as shown here, the `appId` and `appSecret` attributes have fake values.
-For the code to work, [obtain a real application ID and secret][register-facebook-app] and replace these fake values with the real values given to you by Facebook.
+For the code to work, [obtain a real application ID and secret][gs-register-facebook-app] and replace these fake values with the real values given to you by Facebook.

 After a user authorizes your application to access their Facebook data, Spring Social creates a connection.
 That connection will need to be saved in a connection repository for long-term use.
 For the purposes of testing and for small sample applications, such as the one in this guide, an in-memory connection repository is sufficient.
-Notice that `FacebookConfig` is annotated with [`@EnableInMemoryConnectionRepository`][@EnableInMemoryConnectionRepository].
+Notice that `FacebookConfig` is annotated with `@EnableInMemoryConnectionRepository`.

 For real applications, you need to select a more persistent
 option.
 You can use [`@EnableJdbcConnectionRepository`][@EnableJdbcConnectionRepository] to persist connections to a relational database.